ignaciohrdz/classical-iqa-python/README.md

 After some reading, I found another measure, LFA, that was proposed by the same authors one year before HOSA in [Local Feature Aggregation for Blind Image Quality Assessment (Xu et al. 2015)](https://ieeexplore.ieee.org/abstract/document/7457832), and it can be considered its precursor.
 As it follows a similar approach (generating a codebook and computing some metrics with each cluster's assignments), I've also implemented it with the same tricks I used for HOSA.

-### Gradient Magnitude and Laplacian features (GM-LOG)

-This measure was proposed in [Blind Image Quality Assessment Using Joint Statistics of Gradient Magnitude and Laplacian Features (Xue et al., 2014)](https://ieeexplore.ieee.org/abstract/document/6894197).
-The authors shared a [MATLAB implementation](http://www4.comp.polyu.edu.hk/~cslzhang/code/GM-LOG-BIQA.zip) that I used as a starting point.

 ### Semantic Obviousness Metric (SOM)

 This one was presented in [SOM: Semantic Obviousness Metric for Image Quality Assessment (Zhang et al., 2015)](https://openaccess.thecvf.com/content_cvpr_2015/papers/Zhang_SOM_Semantic_Obviousness_2015_CVPR_paper.pdf).
 This measure uses the BING model for saliency detection.
 You can find the BING model files in [this repo](https://github.com/methylDragon/opencv-python-reference/tree/master/Resources/Models/bing_objectness_model).